pachyderm/docs-content/2.4.x/enterprise/auth/authorization/role-binding.md

     and `repoWriter`-level access to the pipeline output.
     This is because pipelines read from their input repos and write to their output repos.
-- When a user subscribes a pipeline to a repo, Pachyderm sets that user as an `repoOwner` of that pipeline's output repo.
+- When a user subscribes a pipeline to a repo, {{%productName%}} sets that user as an `repoOwner` of that pipeline's output repo.
     If additional users need access to the output repository, the initial `repoOwner` of a pipeline's output repo, or a `clusterAdmin`,